 Each year, hundreds of students are not prepared, and are forced to take the developmental math courses.
 Since you hate math, what do you do to avoid this?

 - Be strong in algebra.
 Be sure your work includes Algebra II.
-You can get an idea of what we consider to be essential in high school algebra by consulting our online syllabi for the courses MATH 001 and MATH 002.
+You can get an idea of what we consider to be essential in high school algebra by consulting our online syllabi for the courses MATH 003.
 If your algebra skills are bad, then you will have trouble with math forever, even the minimum courses for satisfying the University Fundamental Studies math requirement.

 - Try to learn the math you take.
 In the short run, it's easier to cut corners, but in the long run it's much less work to understand the math, rather than being stuck in the position of trying to produce adequate work when you don't understand what you're doing.

 - Take four years of math.
-The University strongly recommends (on PAGE ONE of the undergraduate catalog!) four years of high school mathematics.
+The University strongly recommends four years of high school mathematics.
 If you haven't had math in over a year and then try to restart the motor ... this is a big risk factor.